 Despite the market for finding English speaking jobs in Berlin being healthier than for Germany as a whole, you’ll still need to submit your application in the preferred format for German recruiters.
 Your international CV won’t cut it and will likely end up in the trash.

-What if I told you that this will make or break your application, so getting it right is a must.
+What if I told you that your résumé could make or break your application?
+Getting it right is a must.

 Most people don’t realise just how important this is and fail to adjust their applications to reflect the culture of recruiters in Germany.
 Just imagine getting one step ahead of your fellow job seekers by nailing your application documents and vastly increasing your chances of being invited to interview.